-As discussed in Section 2.2, health risks associated with the proposed Plan were estimated for the following nine priority MSATs: 1,3-butadiene acetaldehyde, acrolein, benzene, DPM, ethylbenzene, formaldehyde, naphthalene, and POM.
+As discussed in Section 2.2, health risks associated with the proposed Plan-Amendment were estimated for the following nine priority MSATs: 1,3-butadiene acetaldehyde, acrolein, benzene, DPM, ethylbenzene, formaldehyde, naphthalene, and POM.
 Only exhaust emissions were speciated, consistent with FHWA's approach for priority MSATs.

 TACs can result in a variety of health impacts.
 For this assessment, cancer and short (acute) and long-term (chronic) non-carcinogenic impacts were assessed.
 The severity of adverse health impacts from TACs are dependent on the toxicity of the compound and the level of exposure.
-These priority MSAT pollutants do not have substantial multi-pathway exposure mechanisms.34 Accordingly, this analysis considers the inhalation pathway only.
+These priority MSAT pollutants do not have substantial multi-pathway exposure mechanisms.35 Accordingly, this analysis considers the inhalation pathway only.
 All analyses were performed using OEHHA's HARP2 model.
+As with AERMOD, this analysis used the same version of the HARP model as the approved Plan PEIR for consistency with the previous analysis.